 The clients wanted to renovate the existing cottage and achieve a comfortable family home that requires minimal mechanical heating and cooling while sticking to a limited budget – a common brief for Envirotecture.

-The original verandah presented an opportunity to connect the old with the new.
-The removal of unsympathetic aluminium windows, repair of the decking and addition of new cladding, high performance insulation and appropriate membranes to the existing walls harmonises the building, presenting as a seamless whole upon approach.
+The original veranda presented an opportunity to connect the old with the new.
+The removal of unsympathetic aluminium windows, repair of the decking and addition of new cladding, high-performance insulation and appropriate membranes to the existing walls harmonises the building, presenting as a seamless whole upon approach.

-The covered outdoor living space has custom-designed summer shades fixed between rafters allowing the best of both seasons to be exploited for comfort.
-The deep western verandah provides summer protection while allowing a quiet sitting spot to appreciate the escarpment views.
+The covered outdoor living space has custom-designed summer shades fixed between rafters, allowing the best of both seasons to be exploited for comfort.
+The deep western veranda provides summer protection while allowing a quiet sitting spot to appreciate the escarpment views.

-The building utilises best practice thermal and moisture control with breathable membranes and high performance insulation, not only to the walls but also the the floor of the existing cottage and continuous insulation to the ceiling.
-The clients report, “there is enough heat generated and stored through the PCM and insulation to warm during the day and into the night”.
+The building utilises best-practice thermal and moisture control with breathable membranes and high-performance insulation, not only to the walls but also to the floor of the existing cottage and continuous insulation to the ceiling.
+The clients report, “There is enough heat generated and stored through the PCM and insulation to warm during the day and into the night”.